 Information for Candidates

-Candidate nominations opened Friday 19 July and close 12 noon Friday 16 August 2019.
+Candidate nominations opened Friday 19 July and closed 12 noon Friday 16 August 2019.

 Who can be a candidate